The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Show 1 2020 (Covid Update).md

 * Birthday Show (Spanish) (3stage, Cyberamic, Studio C, Weigl)

 ## Trivia: ##

-This show ran for 2 days being the shortest ran show ever.
+* This show ran for only 2 days this being the shortest ran show with signals.
+The showtape with shortest usage goes to [Ryan's World Fan Fest Watch Party]({{< ref "wiki/Ryan's World Fan Fest Watch Party.md" >}})

-All of Intermission 6 were reused for Chuck E. Cheese's Show 2 2020 (Show 2 2020).
+* All of Intermission 6 was reused for Chuck E. Cheese's Show 2 2020 (Show 2 2020).